A flash fiction story by Brian Robinson.

 “I think it would make things a lot easier to understand.
 The only problem is, we haven’t been able to find enough anti-matter in this universe to support that view.”

 “Yes I know, but let’s not forget, there may be other universes.
 These opposites do not have to exist in our universe.
 For example, there might be another universe that is the exact opposite to ours, an anti-matter universe with different and opposite forces.”

-“Do you think that ‘nothing’ might have properties?
-For example, could it act like a membrane containing the universe?”
+“What about the properties of ‘nothing’?
+For example, could it act like a membrane containing a universe?”

-“Do you think that it might be a mistake to think of ‘nothing’ as either infinite or finite.
-It could be that ‘nothing’ is paradoxical and both states of affairs exist?”
+“Do you think it is a mistake to think of ‘nothing’ as either infinite or finite.
+It could be that ‘nothing’ is paradoxical and that both states of affairs exist simultaneously?”

 “Yes, that would go a long way to solving the riddle of ‘nothingness’.
 It represents the ultimate paradox.
 It is infinite: yet we know that ‘nothing’ must be finite.
-By definition it cannot contain anything: yet we know it can contain at least one universe and perhaps millions more.
+By definition it cannot contain anything: yet we know it can contain at least one universe, and perhaps millions more.
 And then there is no sense in which it can be described as existing: yet it has always existed and will always exist.
 The paradoxical is difficult for us to understand.
 It may not be a question of getting your head around ‘nothing’: it may be a question of getting ‘nothing’ around your head.”

 Photo by Greg Rakozy on Unsplash